bde-dev/hello-world-assignment/README.md

 A full stack sample that runs a `hello-world` app and a `grafana-stack`.

-The freamework chosen is `ASP.NET Core`.
+The framework chosen is `ASP.NET Core`.

 The app is a `blazor server` app.